zzZIMAWAKE/prime-multiplication/README.md

 Coding challenge - create a multiplication table of prime numbers

-By default this uses the sieve of Eratothenes algorithm to find prime numbers you can set it to use a brute force approach by adding --brute-force when running the script
+By default this uses the sieve of Eratothenes algorithm to find prime numbers

 #To run:
-To run simply navigate to your prime-multiplication/lib folder and run: ruby initialize.rb [--count 1-*]
+To run simply navigate to your prime-multiplication/lib folder and run: ruby initialize.rb [--count 1-*] [--brute-force]

 [] - is optional
+--count sets the limit of prime numbers
+--brute-force sets the use of the a brute-force approach to find prime numbers

 #To run tests:
 Navigate to prime-multiplication/test and run: